heyWest/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm -r /tmp/my_first_directory - deletes the directory my_first_directory from the tmp directory

 cd -  changes the working directory to the previous one

+ls -la . .. /boot - list in long format, including hidden files, the contents of the current directory, its parent directory and the boot directory